thomasvdj/pysizeunfolder/README.md

 <img src="https://github.com/thomasvdj/pysizeunfolder/blob/main/examples/cube_estimate.png" width=50% height=50%>

 ### Example 2
 In the following example we generate 15 random points in the centered unit cube, and we define a polyhedron as the convex hull of these points.
-For this given polygon we take a single random sections, and we also retrieve the vertices of the corresponding polygon.
+For this given polyhedron we take a single random plane section, and we also retrieve the vertices of the resulting polygon.
 ```
 points = rng.uniform(low=-0.5, high=0.5, size=(15, 3))
 area, section = pu.iur_3d_hull(points, 1, return_vertices=True, rng=rng)